netdemux/kali-ephemeral-setup/README.md

 <h1>kali-ephemeral-setup</h1>
 Installs additional tools for Kali Linux.
 Used to quickly upgrade ephemeral instances of Kali for pentesting.
 Development aimed at Offsec Kali Desktop for Proving Grounds.
+Based on IppSec's parrot-build repo and tutorial (https://github.com/IppSec/parrot-build)

 On the ephemeral Kali instance, install ansible:
 ```